libreccm/ccm/ccm-ldn-aplaws/web/themes/aplaws-default/styles/README.txt

+This directory contains all CSS files for all of the theme variants.

+The conf/css-files.xml file points invariably to a file named "style.less" in this directory.
+This naming must not be modified, otherwise the theme publishing process will fail!

-This directory contains all CSS files for the theme.
-We use the Less CSS precompiler (http://lesscss.org/) for creating our CSS files.
-The source Less files are also included.
+The theme is based on the Less CSS precompiler (http://lesscss.org/) for creating the CSS files and we provide the source Less files.
+These files are automatically compiled into the approprioate css file(s) when you use the theme.
+In preview /development mode these files are compiled on the fly.

-If you want to customise the stylesheet we strongly recommanded to use Less.
+When you publish a theme the css files are stored in the directory and copied into the published-themedir subdirectory.

+The file 'style.less' is a starter file which just includes the less files containing the concrete styling.

+The distribution provides a default variant of the theme in the file libre-blue.less file.
+It provides a set of configuration parameters and its default values.
+The theme details are defined in the less subdir.

-to customise to styles make a copy of the Less file(s) you want to customize and create a new configuration file pointing to your files in conf.
+To customise the theme make a copy of the default theme file and name it appropriately, e.g. 'libre-blue-mytheme'.
+Make your customizations in 'libre-blue-mytheme'.
+Modify the style.less file to include your customization instead of the default one by commenting in / out the appropriate files.

-To make editing of the Less file(s) easier this theme also includes the Less compiler in the development mode.
-For production mode you have to compile the Less files to CSS as described in the iLess documentation.

-The styles for this theme have been split into two Less files.
-The styles.less file contains all styles for the layout.
-The aplaws.less file contains several variables which define several properties for the theme.
-Most of them are colours.
-At the end, the file includes the style.less file.